Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 What is a cappuccino?

-A cappuccino is an espresso drink that is meant as a tasty form of caffeine.
-While there are many different variations of the cappuccino, the most common kind is served hot with milk.
+A cappuccino is an espresso-based drink made with espresso, steamed milk, and a layer of milk foam.
+While there are many different variations of the cappuccino, the most common kind is served hot.

-They sometimes come topped with added flavor, like cinnamon powder.
+They are sometimes topped with added flavor, such as cinnamon powder.

 A cappuccino is an Italian coffee drink that is made from espresso, steamed milk, and foamed milk.
 It's usually served with equal parts espresso, steamed, and foamed milk.

-When you make an espresso drink like a cappuccino, the order in which you add the ingredients is important.
+When making an espresso drink, such as a cappuccino, the order in which you add the ingredients is crucial.

 When you make a cappuccino, you add the espresso first, then the milk, and top it off with a thick layer of foam.